Three-dimensional almost Kenmotsu manifolds satisfying certain nullity conditions: A class of almost Kenmotsu generalized -manifolds

-In this section, we are interested in almost Kenmotsu manifolds of dimension $3$ verifying the generalized $(k,\mu)$-nullity condition with $k$ such that $dk\wedge\eta=0$. \\ We remark that for this kind of manifolds the following two typical situations should be treated: either $k=-1$ identically on $M$, case in which $M$ is Kenmotsu and locally a warped product of a K\"{a}hler manifold and an open interval and the nullity condition reduces to $k$-nullity condition, or $k<-1$ everywhere on $M$.
+In this section, we are interested in $3$-dimensional almost Kenmotsu generalized $(\kappa,\mu)$-manifolds with $\kappa$ such that $d\kappa\wedge\eta=0$.
+For such manifolds, the following two typical situations should be treated: either $\kappa=-1$ identically on $M$, case in which $M$ is Kenmotsu and locally a warped product of a K\"{a}hler manifold and an open interval, or $\kappa<-1$ everywhere on $M$.
 This follows from the following fact.